Hot Summer Nights, Midsumma Festival 2023 by Nikki Russian

 - A confirmed venue (your venue will need to register in Eventotron and have accepted your event)

-- Ticketing details (if applicable)
+- Ticketing details and bank account for settlement (if applicable)

 - Payment for your event registration

-- Your Midsumma contract
+- Your Midsumma contract (e-sign)

 - Your Venue Contract or Letter of Agreement